Point Isabel Regional Shoreline: History

 Both Point Isabel and North Point Isabel, like many parks along the East Bay shoreline, are landfill.
 For years North Point Isabel was a dumping ground for industrial waste during the 1950s and 1960s.
 The land received the moniker Battery Point due to the large quantities of battery casings that were buried there under the control of the Santa Fe Land Improvement Company.
 Prior, lead from ammunition and explosives had been accumulating since the 1850s when it was a popular spot for bird hunting.
 In the 1900s, there was a dynamite factory that operated at Point Isabel as well.
 Upon the closure of the factory, it was used as target practice for a rifle club from the late 1930s to the late 1950s.
 In 1980 the California Department of Fish and Game found widespread contamination at Point Isabel and Santa Fe Land Improvement was ordered to do a massive clean up by the San Francisco Bay Water Control Board and the Contra Costa County Department of Health Services.
 Beginning in 1985, the cleanup took 14 months as the company removed battery casings, contaminated soil, and implemented infrastructure that would both prevent lead from leaching into the bay and monitor the site’s groundwater levels.
 They also brought in specially prepared soil to create a cap over the landfill, and installed rocks to prevent shoreline erosion.

 The fenced-off area just north of the public restrooms at the Rydin Road end of the park is dirt that was dug more recently when the restrooms were installed.
 The dirt pile tested positive for high levels of contaminants and was fenced off, planted, and is permanently off-limits.
 Other small areas of North Point Isabel have been fenced off either because they tested positive for lead or zinc or to prevent further erosion of the clay cap and edges of the landfill.

 In 2008 Richmond’s Planning Commission voted to rezone Point Isabel in order to accommodate a Kohl’s department store and 400 additional parking spots.
 The year prior, in 20017, Kohl’s leased property at Point Isabel with plans to open a 99,011 square foot department store.
 The land was zoned as light industrial which minimizes the impact on adjacent wildlife habitats such as the Hoffmann canal and the Richmond-Albany mudflats.
 In order to build the store, Richmond needed to zone the area for commercial development which much of the community was against as they wanted to preserve the shoreline while minimizing the industrial footprint.
-In February of 2008 Kohl’s dropped out, citing economic reasons.
+In February 2008 Kohl’s dropped out, citing economic reasons.
 Five months later, the city of Richmond issued a draft general plan to rezone most of Point Isabel as regional commercial mixed use.
 This would allow companies such as Kohl’s to build without public hearing.